tolenius/ACDC/README.md

 The following freely available functions and routines are used in some of the standard ACDC set-ups:

+### Matlab functions

-### Matlab functions available in the Matlab File Exchange (https://se.mathworks.com/matlabcentral/fileexchange/)
+All functions are available in the Matlab File Exchange (https://se.mathworks.com/matlabcentral/fileexchange/).

 arrow.m<br/>
 Erik Johnson (2020). arrow (https://www.mathworks.com/matlabcentral/fileexchange/278-arrow), MATLAB Central File Exchange.
 Retrieved October 29, 2020.